Website Manager

 6. Continuous Batting Order: Players attending the game shall bat in a continuous order throughout the entire game regardless of when they play in the field.
 (Note: 7.14(a) Special Pinch Runner and 7.14(b) Courtesy Runner do not apply).

 7. 5-run Rule (Inning Mercy): The inning ends once a team has scored 5 runs during the first 5 innings.
-There is no limit to scoring in the 6th inning or in extra innings.
+There is no limit to scoring in the 6th innings or in extra innings.

 8. 10-run Rule (Game Mercy): If after 4 innings (3.5 innings if the home team is ahead) one team has a lead of 10 or more runs, the losing team shall concede the victory to the opponent.
 If the teams wish to continue as a scrimmage, without interfering with a following game, they may do so, but the umpires will be excused at the completion of the regulation game.